Jilab-biomechanics/CNN-brain-strains/README.md

 To use our pretrained CNN models for prediction, please check our strain prediction evaluation demo in /Strain_prediction folder
 - Go to /Strain_prediction
 - Run `python demo_evaluation.py`.
-Notice that this demo use `Evaluation_example.mat` as example input for evaluation.
-The output file will be saved as `Output.mat` in the /Strain_prediction folder.
+- Input: Notice that this demo use `Evaluation_example.mat` as example input for evaluation.
+- Output: The output file will be saved as `Output.mat` in the /Strain_prediction folder.

 ## Quick Run:
 If you just want to use your input profile to obtain the predicted brain strains from the CNN pretrained models